jparkerweb/bedrock-wrapper/README.md

     ***the `model` value should be either a corresponding `modelName` or `modelId` for the supported `aws_models` (see the Supported Models section below)***

-4. call the `bedrockTunnel` function and pass in the previously defined `awsCreds` and `openaiChatCompletionsCreateObject` objects
+4. call the `awsBedrockTunnel` function and pass in the previously defined `awsCreds` and `openaiChatCompletionsCreateObject` objects
     ```javascript
     // create a variable to hold the complete response
     let completeResponse = "";
     // invoke the streamed bedrock api response
-    for await (const chunk of bedrockTunnel(awsCreds, openaiChatCompletionsCreateObject)) {
+    for await (const chunk of awsBedrockTunnel(awsCreds, openaiChatCompletionsCreateObject)) {
         completeResponse += chunk;
         // ---------------------------------------------------
         // -- each chunk is streamed as it is received here --